 At Carriyo we are currently generating 10k PDFs per day for shipment labels and other documents that is needed for shipping process.
 We design our documents in HTML / CSS and use puppeteer to convert them to PDF (and also ZPL for labels).

 Puppeteer uses Chromium browser to generate the PDF, which as you can guess, is very heavy on resources.
 Despite it’s heavy resource usage we continue using puppeteer as most PDF solutions fail badly at rendering RTL complex scripts like Arabic.
 Also the design flexibility of CSS layouts is unmatched.
-There are close to zero tools out there, thats have an awesome layout engine like CSS flexbox, that also works with text wrapping of mixed English-Arabic bidirectional text with custom fonts!
+There are close to zero tools out there, that has got an awesome layout engine like CSS flexbox, that also works with text wrapping of mixed English-Arabic bidirectional text with custom fonts!
 Just imagine the amount of code and complexities that goes into building that!

 With a lack of other options, the only way forward for us was to “brute force” our way with puppeteer PDF generation.
 So buckle up, as I take you through a whole bunch of optimizations and error handling considerations to scale this beast up.